 If your workspace was created before May 2023, an account admin might need to update your workspace’s IAM role access policy to allow permissions for Fleet clusters.

-The account admin should update the deployment IAM role access policy with the latest permissions as described in Option 1: Default deployment policy.
+The account admin should update the deployment IAM role access policy with the latest permissions as described in Create an access policy.

 To create a compute resourcing using AWS Fleet:

 Select one of the fleet instance types for the Worker type, Driver type, or both (Databricks recommends both).

 Click Create Cluster.

 The Max spot price setting under Advanced options has no effect when the worker node type is set to a fleet instance type.
 This is because there is no single on-demand instance to use as a reference point for the spot price.